 The Affordable Care Act (“Obamacare”) aims to expand coverage to about 30 million Americans by requiring people to buy private insurance policies (partially subsidizing those policies by government payments to private insurers) and by expanding Medicaid.
 However:

 - About 30 million people will still be uninsured in 2023, and tens of millions will remain underinsured.

 - Insurers will continue to strip down policies, maintain restrictive networks, limit and deny care, and increase patients’ co-pays, deductibles and other out-of-pocket costs.

 - The law preserves our fragmented financing system, making it impossible to control costs.

 - The law continues the unfair financing of health care, whereby costs are disproportionately borne by middle- and lower-income Americans and those families facing acute or chronic illness.

 This handy chart compares single payer and the ACA.

 Ready to take action?

 Let Congress know they should support single payer.
 Click here to send an editable letter in support to your representative.

-For other steps you can take in support of single payer, check out our Get Active page.
+For other steps you can take in support of single payer, check out our Take Action page.